-Importers could be subject to gradually increased standards that limit the maximum CO2 of a given imported vehicle and be required to import a minimum percentage of zero-emissions vehicles.
-Ip addition, the Government is considering setting thresholds after which only very low-emissions and then zero-emissions light vehicles can be imported in the 2030s.
+Importers could be subject to gradually increased standards that limit the maximum CO_2 of a given imported vehicle and be required to import a minimum percentage of zero-emissions vehicles.
+In addition, the Government is considering setting thresholds after which only very low-emissions and then zero-emissions light vehicles can be imported in the 2030s.

 We will also engage further on an appropriate timeline for any phase-out of importation of internal combustion engine heavy road vehicles, noting that several countries, including Aotearoa New Zealand, and several manufacturers, have signed a global statement at COP26 to work towards all medium and heavy vehicle sales being zero-emissions vehicles from 2040.
-Refer to-Initiative 3.1.3, which considers accelerating the decarbonisation of trucks.
-IELY MIN
+Refer to Initiative 3.1.3, which considers accelerating the decarbonisation of trucks.
+This proposal is in line with the plans of other major economies.
+Find out more about internal combustion engine phaseout, and a global overview of targets on the International Council on Clean Transportation's website: https://theicct. org/ice-phase-outs.

+- Lead: Te Manatū Waka

+- Support: Waka Kotahi

-Key stakeholders Motor vehicle industry, electricity and fuels sectors
+- Key stakeholders: Motor vehicle industry, electricity and fuels sectors

-• Mid 2023: Further consideration of policy decisions on approach to phasing out light internal combustion engine vehicle imports.
+Mid 2023: Further consideration of policy decisions on approach to phasing out light internal combustion engine vehicle imports.

-Initiative 214: Set a maximum CO2 limit or penalties for individual light internal combustion engine vehicle imports to tackle the highest emitting vehicles
+Set a maximum CO2 limit or penalties for individual light internal combustion engine vehicle imports to tackle the highest emitting vehicles

-The Government will consider setting a maximum vehicle CO2 limit that would operate as a grams CO_2 per kilometre threshold above which vehicles could not be imported or setting very high penalties for these types of vehicles as part of the Clean Vehicle Discount.
+The Government will consider setting a maximum vehicle CO_2 limit that would operate as a grams CO_2 per kilometre threshold above which vehicles could not be imported or setting very high penalties for these types of vehicles as part of the Clean Vehicle Discount.